xxnado/Movie-Recommender-System/README.md

 # Movie Recommender System

 ## Overview
-In our Business Analytics Master's program at Nova School of Business and Economics, my team and I completed a class project for our "Machine Learning" course.
-We developed a movie recommendation system using a Kaggle dataset with Metadata on over 45,000 movies and 26 million ratings from over 270,000 users:
+This project was developed as a class project for the "Machine Learning" course at Nova School of Business and Economics.
+The movie recommendation system uses a Kaggle dataset with Metadata on over 45,000 movies and 26 million ratings from over 270,000 users:

 https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/code?datasetId=3405&sortBy=voteCount